ispc/ispc/docker/README.md

 By default `Dockerfile`s are assumed to be built as `x86` images, but some can be built as `aarch64` images (note that `ispc` is a cross-compiler, so regardless the host arch, it can target any supported CPU architecuture, if it's enabled in `ispc` build).

  * [ubuntu/16.04/cpu\_ispc\_build/Dockerfile](ubuntu/16.04/cpu_ispc_build/Dockerfile) `Ubuntu 16.04` image.
 CPU only.
 Ubuntu 16.04 is used to enabled maximum compatibility.
+This Dockerfile does LLVM selfbuild in two stages, which enables splitting it to two separate CI jobs.
 The image is used in CI for nightly LLVM builds.
  * [ubuntu/20.04/cpu\_ispc\_build/Dockerfile](ubuntu/20.04/cpu_ispc_build/Dockerfile) `Ubuntu 20.04` image.
 CPU only.
 Works on both `x86` and `aarch64`.
  * [ubuntu/20.04/xpu\_ispc\_build/Dockerfile](ubuntu/20.04/xpu_ispc_build/Dockerfile) `Ubuntu 20.04` image.
 XPU (CPU+GPU).
 This is the recommended environment for XPU experiments.
  * [centos/7/cpu\_ispc\_build/Dockerfile](centos/7/cpu_ispc_build/Dockerfile) `CentOS 7` image.
 CPU only.
 Works on both `x86` and `aarch64`.